Seraph 100 Microbind Affinity Blood Filter

 Our Technology

-ExThera’s proprietary Seraph® 100 Microbind® Affinity Blood Filter (Seraph 100) is the first and only pathogen adsorption therapy available under Emergency Use Authorization (EUA) in the United States to treat patients 18 years of age or older with confirmed Coronavirus disease 2019 (COVID-19) admitted to the intensive care unit (ICU) with confirmed or imminent respiratory failure to reduce pathogens and inflammatory mediators from the bloodstream.
+ExThera’s proprietary Seraph® 100 Microbind® Affinity Blood Filter (Seraph 100) was the first and only pathogen adsorption therapy available under Emergency Use Authorization (EUA) in the United States to treat patients 18 years of age or older with confirmed Coronavirus disease 2019 (COVID-19) admitted to the intensive care unit (ICU) with confirmed or imminent respiratory failure to reduce pathogens and inflammatory mediators from the bloodstream.

 Seraph 100 functions by reducing pathogens in the bloodstream.